-Given the diversity of APAC, prospective travelers in different countries exhibit significant differences in behavior across the dreaming, planning, and booking stages of their travel planning journeys.
+Given the diversity of APAC, prospective travellers in different countries exhibit significant differences in behaviour across the dreaming, planning, and booking stages of their travel planning journeys.
 We surveyed consumers in India, Japan, and Australia to uncover these differences and their impact on travel marketers.

 APAC boasts one of the largest and most diverse travel industries in the world: By 2020, it will account for more than 40% of global online travel sales, surpassing North America and Western Europe.
 This presents a big opportunity for travel brands looking to introduce themselves or grow their presence in the region.
-But with so many markets and unique consumer behaviors, brands need to consider how to customize their campaigns and prioritize their budgets and resources.
+But with so many markets and unique consumer behaviours, brands need to consider how to customise their campaigns and prioritise their budgets and resources.

 To help travel brands improve their campaign strategies across APAC, we partnered with Ipsos to learn more about consumer travel planning journeys in three of the region’s largest travel markets: India, Japan, and Australia.
 Below are three crucial insights we found — and what they mean for marketers:

 1. Brand awareness varies from country to country

 Most travel planning journeys truly begin when a prospective traveller moves from dreaming about their trip to actually planning it.
 While seasoned travellers may be more aware of certain brands, first-timers and deal-seekers will likely explore their options via online travel agencies (OTAs), also known as aggregators.

 Consumers in India are the most brand-conscious, with 75% of them looking to book all of their travel through the same company.
 Indian consumers also use an average of 4.1 brands throughout their travel planning journeys, the lowest of all three countries.
 Consumers in Japan and Australia are less brand loyal, with 47% of them preferring to book from the same travel company.
 Japanese consumers use 4.2 OTAs on average, while Aussies use 4.9.